graphdeco-inria/on-the-fly-nvs/README.md

 ### Additional Docker Notes

 > Ensure you specify your GPU architecture under the `TORCH_CUDA_ARCH_LIST` variable in the Dockerfile.
-This is necessary for proper compilation of CUDA-based libraries.
+This is necessary for proper and optimized compilation of CUDA-based libraries.
 For example, if your GPU architecture is 8.6, update the Dockerfile as follows:

 ```dockerfile
 ENV TORCH_CUDA_ARCH_LIST="8.6"